Ax-Sch/DeCOI_WGS/README.md

 # DeCOI_WGS

-Pipeline for QC, GWAS, Gene-based collapsing and rare variant analyis within the DeCOI WGS cohort (1220 individuals).
-This repository is for documentary purposes.
+Pipeline for QC, GWAS and gene-based collapsing within the DeCOI WGS cohort (1220 individuals).
+Rules for ROH-analysis and gene-set based analyses are also included.
+This repository is for documentary purposes and the pipeline will not run out of the box - e.g. adjustments are needed for the local compute environment and not all inpute files (e.g. genotype files, phenotype files, annotation sources) are not provided.

 ## Setup
 This pipeline was run on a compute cluster running Linux (CentOS Linux 7) and slurm 22.05.6.
 Miniconda3 was manually installed (https://docs.conda.io/en/latest/miniconda.html).